eclipse-ecal/ecal/latest/_sources/_api/program_listing_file_ecal_core_include_ecal_ecal.h.rst

    /* ========================= eCAL LICENSE =================================
     *
     * Copyright (C) 2016 - 2025 Continental Corporation
+    * Copyright 2025 AUMOVIO and subsidiaries.
+All rights reserved.
     *
     * Licensed under the Apache License, Version 2.0 (the "License");
     * you may not use this file except in compliance with the License.